Frequently Asked Questions...

 Q:What sort of aircraft do you use?

-A:We mostly use our own fully type certified (Grumman) fixed-wing light aircraft.
+A:We generally use our own fully type certified fixed-wing light aircraft.
 It provides a stable photography platform for pin-sharp images, and is fast enough for efficient cost-effective operation further away from base.
 It can operate in suboptimal weather conditions where necessary, and (unlike microlights or non-type certified aircraft) may legally be operated over congested urban areas.
-Robinson R22 or R44 helicopters are also available, especially for low level shoots in Class C controlled airspace.
+Robinson R22 or R44 helicopters are also available, especially for low level shoots in controlled airspace.

 Q:What photographic equipment do you use?

-A:We have converted exclusively to high-resolution digital format.
-Camera bodies are professional Canon digital SLR, and we only use top-of-the-line Canon L-series lenses.
+A:We use only high-resolution digital format.
+Camera bodies are professional digital SLR, and we only use top-of-the-line lenses.
 The images speak for themselves.

 Q:Can you take passengers along during photoshoots?